 All applications for an ACT High Risk Work Licence must be made in person by the applicant at the Office of Regulatory Services (ORS) Shopfront, 255 Canberra Avenue, Fyshwick, between 9.00 am and 4.30 pm Monday to Friday (closed public holidays).

-You will also need to present at least two forms of identification (the application form lists the forms of identification that will be accepted) together with evidence of your competency to carry out high risk work, and pay the current application fee.
+You will also need to present at least two forms of identification (the application form lists the forms of identification that will be accepted) together with evidence of your competency to carry out high risk work, and pay the current fee.

 Evidence of your competency may take the form of: